Univalence in locally cartesian closed infinity-categories: Univalent families and local classes of maps

+\begin{theorem} For any presentable locally cartesian closed $\infty$-category $\C$, the equivalence classes of univalent families $\C$ form a (possibly large) poset which is canonically equivalent to the poset of bounded local classes of maps in $\C$. \end{theorem}

+\begin{proof} That the (equivalence classes of) univalent families in $\C$ form a (possibly large) poset is to say that for any two univalent families $q$ and $p$, the space $\Map_{\Oooh_\C^{(\mathrm{all})}}(q,p)$ is either empty or contractible.
+But we know from Proposition~\ref{prop:univalent=localclass}~(4) that $p$ is terminal in $\Oooh_\C^{(\F_p)}$, a full subcategory of $\Oooh_\C^{(\mathrm{all})}$; hence $\Map_{\Oooh_\C^{(\mathrm{all})}}(q,p)$ is contractible if $q$ can be obtained as a pullback of $p$, and clearly empty otherwise.
+On the other hand, bounded local classes form a poset under inclusion.
+Given a bounded local class of maps, the associated universal family $p$ yields an equivalence

-and postcomposing with the monomorphism $\C_{/T}^{(\F)}\to \C_{/T}^{\eq}$ yields a monomorphism, so $p$ is univalent.
+and postcomposing with the monomorphism $\C_{/T}^{(\F)}\to \C_{/T}^{\eq}$ yields a monomorphism, so $p$ is univalent, by Proposition~\ref{prop:univalent=localclass}.
 It is clear that $\F$ is precisely the class of all pullbacks of $p$.
-Conversely, given a univalent family $p$, the class $\F_p$ of all pullbacks of $p$ is a bounded local class, by the previous proposition, and it is clear that the universal family associated to $\F_p$ is equivalent to $p$. \end{proof}
+Conversely, given a univalent family $p$, the class $\F_p$ of all pullbacks of $p$ is a bounded local class, by the previous proposition, and it is clear that the universal family associated to $\F_p$ is equivalent to $p$.
+It is clear that this one-to-one correspondence is inclusion-preserving. \end{proof}

-\begin{theorem} Let $p':X'\to S'$ be the pullback of a univalent family $p:X\to S$ along a map $m:S'\to S$.
-Then $p'$ is univalent if and only if $m$ is a monomorphism. \end{theorem}
+\begin{corollary} Let $p':X'\to S'$ be the pullback of a univalent family $p:X\to S$ in $\C$ along a map $m:S'\to S$.
+Then $p'$ is univalent if and only if $m$ is a monomorphism in $\C$. \end{corollary}